radcamp/radcamp.github.io/AF-Biota/Jupyter_Notebook_Setup.md

 This part is run **on your local computer**.
 An "ssh tunnel" will allow your computer to talk to the notebook server on the cluster by using the web browser.
-It's a little confusing at first, but once you see it up and running we hope you'll find it makes more sense and that it's very clever and useful.
+It's a little confusing at first, but once you see it up and run, it will make more sense and we hope you will find it very clever and useful.

 **Note on terms:** A "port" is just a number, like the address of a house, or a telephone number.
 Every computer has 32,000 ports, most